a guide for White people

 It is vital that we recognize that these systems of oppression live not only in the outer world but also within each of us.
 And dismantling what is internal is the real work.
 We must address our ancestral wounds, make reparations for the harms inflicted upon BIPOC by White settler-colonialism, and heal the racial trauma that lives within our bodies.
 We must begin before we are ready, before we are perfect, and before we are good.
 We must begin right now.
 We must push beyond our comfort and be willing to learn and grow in ways that surprise us.

 The most impactful actions are often unseen and unheard.
 We all have different abilities, strengths, challenges, and resources.
 There is no one-size-fits-all approach to this work.
 Whether we donate money, participate in direct action, call our elected officials, post on social media, volunteer our services, or all the above, our external actions must be rooted in an internal commitment to divest from White supremacy.

 Seek out the depths of tenderness within yourself and move from this place.
 Focus on regulating your nervous system so that you can show up consistently and do the deeper work necessary for both inner and outer transformation.
 Whatever your gifts, now is the time to use them.
 Whatever your resources, now is the time to share them.

 We must remain responsive and notice reactivity when it arises.
 For our actions to be effective, they must be embodied.
-Whenever we sense that they are coming from a place of urgency or concern for how we will appear to others, it is vital redirect our energy in order to be effective.
+Whenever we sense that they are coming from a place of urgency or concern for how we will appear to others, it is vital to redirect our energy to be effective.